 for more information on accounting by the parent entity.

-Example CO 4-3 provides an example of initial recognition of goodwill in carve-out financial statements.
+Example CO 4-3 provides an example of initial recognition of goodwill in carve-out financial statements, and Example CO 4-4 provides an example of the allocation of goodwill to reporting units in carve-out financial statements.

 EXAMPLE CO 4-3